When Does Verification Pay Off? A Closer Look at LLMs as Solution Verifiers: Related Work

 \section{Related Work}

-\looseness=-10000 \textbf{Verifiers.} Broadly, verifiers can operate on the \textit{outcome} level, by judging only the correctness of the final answer, or the \textit{process} level, by judging the correctness of the intermediate reasoning steps. \citet{weng2023-better-reasoners}, \citet{wu-etal-2024-key-condition-verification}, and \citet{jiang-etal-2024-forward-backward} develop methods for outcome-level self-verification by predicting parts of the question conditioned on the solution.
-In order to reduce hallucinations, \citet{dhuliawala-etal-2024-chain-of-verification} have language models fact-check their own generations by generating fact-check questions.
-Researchers have also trained general-purpose outcome level verifiers~\citep{hosseini2024vstar, zhang-generativeverifiers, cobbe2021training} and value models~\citep{yu-etal-2024-ovm}, either independently or jointly with the solver~\citep{shen-etal-2021-generate-rank, sareen2025putting-value}.
-Work on process-level verification has focused on deductively verifying Chain-of-Thought (CoT) reasoning~\citep{ling2023deductive-verification}, verifying individual proof steps~\citep{yang-etal-2022-generating-nl-proofs}, and training process reward models for mathematical reasoning~\citep{luo2025improve-automated-process-supervision}.
-Finally, \citet{song2025mind} investigate the performance improvement caused by using an outcome-level verifier (the GV-Gap), and how this improvement changes as the solver or verifier increases in capacity.
+\looseness=-10000 \textbf{Verifiers.} \citet{weng2023-better-reasoners}, \citet{wu-etal-2024-key-condition-verification}, and \citet{jiang-etal-2024-forward-backward} develop outcome-level self-verification methods by predicting parts of the question conditioned on the solution.
+To reduce hallucinations, \citet{dhuliawala-etal-2024-chain-of-verification} have language models fact-check their own generations by generating fact-check questions.
+Researchers have also trained general-purpose outcome-level verifiers~\citep{hosseini2024vstar, zhang-generativeverifiers, cobbe2021training} and value models~\citep{yu-etal-2024-ovm}, either independently or jointly with the solver~\citep{shen-etal-2021-generate-rank, sareen2025putting-value}.
+Unlike these trained outcome reward models, our work studies off-the-shelf LLMs prompted to verify solutions, which requires no task-specific training data or finetuning. \citet{song2025mind} investigate the performance improvement caused by using an outcome-level verifier (the GV-Gap), and how this improvement changes as the solver or verifier increases in capacity.
 However, they primarily focus on cases where the solver and verifier are the same model.
 Additionally, they only study base models and do not consider post-trained models in their analysis.
+We finally note concurrent work by \citet{zhou2025variation}, which also studies the factors that influence test-time verification.
+In contrast to our work, they focus on the effects of problem difficulty and generator capability, and do not investigate the effects of model family or reasoning post-training.
+Finally, verifiers also have their limitations, potentially producing false positives~\citep{stroebl2024inference-flaws}, eliminating valid reasoning paths~\citep{yu2025scaling-flaws-math}, and failing to select the right solution~\citep{brown2024large}.